 In addition, cities must be open to learning from the innovations of informal life.

 Choice and proximity

 National estimates suggest that around 13% of people in South Africa live in informal settlements.
-The figure is likely to be higher in bigger cities like Johannesburg and Cape Town.
-And this is not a uniquely South African trend.
+The figure is likely to be higher in bigger cities like Johannesburg, Cape Town and Durban.
+This is not a uniquely South African trend.
 The number reaches around 25% of the urban population in developing countries.

 Living in a shack rather than in formal housing is almost always a choice born of desperation.
 Without a decent job migrants are too poor to rent or buy on the formal market.
 In reality, they have little choice then but to look for a shack in a backyard or in settlement on the edges of formal housing.
 But this is not the full story: research shows that a shack is often more than just a place to sleep.
 It is also somewhere from which to look for work; settlements close to city centres or near transport hubs are in great demand.

 Many also use their shack as a place to make a living, whether through cutting hair, retailing a small selection of products, taking care of working neighbours’ children or running a shebeen (informal tavern).